TheThingSystem/steward/nodewiki/steward/Devices.md

 * _status_

-    * _present_ - the device is currenty detected
+    * _present_ - the device is currently detected

     * _absent_ - the device is no longer detected

-    * _recent_ - the device was recently detected (to save device power, the steward does not continously probe the device)
+    * _recent_ - the device was recently detected (to save device power, the steward does not continuously probe the device)

 * _rssi_ - an integer-value between -127 and 128 indicating proximity